igorstojanovski/xmlToJsonReporter/README.md

 Provides a way to generate a report based on a xml data source.
 The xml has to follow the [sample.xsd](src/main/resources/sample.xsd).

-The xml can be provided either as a file or the [XmlFileDownloader](src/main/java/org/programirame/utility/XmlDownloader.java) utility can be used to download a url as a file.
+The xml can be provided either as a file or the [XmlFileDownloader](src/main/java/org/programirame/utility/XmlDownloader.java) utility can be used to download a url as a file for you.

 Two diferent reportes are created: